Prime Rate

 5. Discover it Cash Back – Best Rotating Categories

-Rewards: 5% rotating categories (quarterly), 1% everything else
+Rewards: 5% cash back rotating categories (quarterly), 1% everything else

 Annual Fee: $0